Benito Carbone: Torino

-Internazionale
+Inter Milan

-In the summer of 1995, he transferred to Inter for 6 billion lire.
+In the summer of 1995, Carbone transferred to Inter Milan for 6 billion lire.
 In Milan, he played 31 games, scoring just two goals.
 He spent much of the following season, from 1996 to 1997, on the bench under Roy Hodgson.

 Sheffield Wednesday

 Carbone signed for English Premier League side Sheffield Wednesday for £3 million in October 1996.
-At Wednesday, Carbone played alongside his compatriot Paolo Di Canio; Carbone has spoken fondly of playing alongside the Italian striker.
+At Wednesday, he played alongside his compatriot Paolo Di Canio; Carbone has spoken fondly of playing alongside Di Canio.
 Carbone became the club's highest goalscorer for the 1998–99 season, scoring nine goals, and was voted the fans' favourite player and player of the season.
 After a contract dispute with Wednesday at the start of the 1999–2000 season, he was linked with a move away from the club.

 Aston Villa

-He joined Aston Villa for an undisclosed fee and played for a season at Villa Park; his most memorable moment came when he scored a hat-trick against Leeds United in a 3–2 win in the FA Cup, including a spectacular long-range strike from 35 yards; the day before the match, Villa manager John Gregory had refused to let the homesick Italian return to his homeland, insisting he would feel better after scoring against Leeds.
+The 28-year-old Carbone joined Aston Villa for an undisclosed fee and played for a season at Villa Park; his most memorable moment came when he scored a hat-trick against Leeds United in a 3–2 win in the FA Cup, including a spectacular long-range strike from 35 yards; the day before the match, Villa manager John Gregory had refused to let the homesick Italian return to his homeland, insisting he would feel better after scoring against Leeds.
 This, added to his strikes against Darlington and Everton, meant he contributed five goals in Villa's cup run that season.
 Carbone started in the FA Cup final alongside strike partner Dion Dublin in a 1–0 loss to Chelsea in the 2000 final, with Chelsea winning the match 1–0 after a goal by Roberto Di Matteo; Carbone nearly scored when his goal-bound shot was cleared off the line by Frank Leboeuf.
 Carbone earned an FA Cup runners-up medal.

 At the start of the 2000–01 season, several clubs, including Fiorentina, Napoli, Perugia, Everton, Coventry City and Bradford City, showed an interest in Carbone's services.
 Carbone was especially strongly linked with a move to Fiorentina to return to Serie A as a replacement for playmaker Rui Costa, who was linked with leaving the club.